benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 2. `pValZ`: _p_-value estimated from a Gaussian fit to the null distribution.

 Both _p_-value estimates are corrected using the method of false discovery rate (Benjamini and Hochberg), in the corresponding columns `pValPermCorr` and `pValZCorr`.

+### Ensemble Enrichment
+Ensemble enrichment computes the enrichment of a given phenotype relative to an ensemble of randomized phenotypes.

+It proceeds through two steps:
+1. Compute the ensemble using `ComputeAllCategoryNulls`
+2. Perform enrichment for a phenotype of interest relative to this null ensemble using `EnsembleEnrichment`

+Default parameters for ensemble enrichment can be set using `GiveMeDefaultEnsembleParams`.

 ## Initialization